St. James' Episcopal Church, Sonora

 The Roof

-Through the years of all kinds of weather, the roof needed replacing.
+Through the years and all kinds of weather, the roof needed replacing.
 In 2019, we were excited that local JMK Roofing out of Soulsbyville took on the project of re-roofing our antique gem.
 As an historic building, it was important that the job be done in keeping with the original architecture.
 We believe they did a spectacular job and are thrilled with the result.

 Below you can see the work in progress.
 To the right is the detail of the completed roof.